How to Relieve Shin Splint Pain with Foam Rolling

 Shin splints present with tenderness, soreness, and/or severe pain along the tibia.
 Swelling and bruising are also possible, though less likely than the other symptoms.
 In mild to moderate cases, the pain usually subsides soon after you stop exercising, which makes them a manageable condition.

-How to foam roll shin splints with the Rolflex
+How to relieve shin splint pain with the Rolflex foam roller

 This is the simple foam rolling technique I use to treat & prevent shin splints in NBA, NHL, NFL, and MLB athletes.
 You'll just need 5 minutes and your deep tissue foam roller.